Become a versatile elementary school teacher!

-I really enjoyed the GEL trip to Cuba it was such an amazing experience that I was able to be apart of.
-There was a lot of things that we did during the trip like dancing lessons, meeting people from the University in Santiago De Cuba, and exploring all of the cities.
-My favorite part of the trip though had to be going to the Bueno Vista Social Club, it was our first night in Havana and it was such a fun night we all listened to old Cuban music and got up and danced, even though most of us didn’t know how, and it was nice to just sit back and relax.
-I went to Cuba because my family is from there and I’ve always wanted to see where my family came from and have a first hand look of my culture and heritage.
-Being back I feel like I am comparing our way of life to the Cuban way of life and seeing how things are so different it opens my eyes up a little more.
-I would definitely go on another trip, it was a great way to experience another culture and meet new people from the school and also in the country.
-Most people are scared to go to Cuba or were nervous that I was going, but I can say that it was very safe and the people were very friendly, if I have the chance I would definitely go back.
+I really enjoyed the GEL trip to Cuba – it was such an amazing experience that I was able to be a part of.
+There were a lot of things that we did during the trip, like dancing lessons, meeting people from the University in Santiago De Cuba, and exploring all of the cities.
+My favorite part of the trip though had to be going to the Buena Vista Social Club.
+It was our first night in Havana and it was such a fun night.
+We all listened to old Cuban music and got up and danced, even though most of us didn’t know how, and it was nice to just sit back and relax.
+I went to Cuba because my family is from there and I’ve always wanted to see where my family came from and have a first-hand look at my culture and heritage.
+Being back, I feel like I am comparing our way of life to the Cuban way of life and seeing how things are so different it opens my eyes up a little more.
+I would definitely go on another trip; it was a great way to experience another culture and meet new people from the school and also in the country.
+Most people are scared to go to Cuba or were nervous that I was going, but I can say that it was very safe and the people were very friendly.
+If I have the chance I would definitely go back.

 Mckensey Lavin ’20 | Elementary Education